The undercover generalist

 Hit me up through email or discuss on HN.

-If you look at the git history of the hire me page of this blog, you can see it has been morphing into different shapes ever since it was created.
+If you look at the git history of the “hire me” (update: now consulting) page of this blog, you can see it has been morphing into different shapes ever since it was created.
 This reflects the evolution in my thinking about how to present my services to the world.

 Since the very beginning, the “hire me” page starts with a bullet list of “things I can do for you”.
 The list, however, has changed substantially in the meantime.
 The original version covered pretty much every possible service, including “bizarre ideas like giving a workshop about Plato and programming” (this is an actual quote from the page, check it out if you are curious about the context).
 The current version (as of this writing) consists of only 3 bullet points and is much more focused.